pretix/pretix/doc/development/api/exporter.rst

         from .exporter import MyExporter
         return MyExporter

-If your exporter supports both event-level and multi-level exports, you will need to listen for both signals.
+If your exporter supports both event-level and multi-event level exports, you will need to listen for both signals.

 The exporter class